blockchainsllc/in3-docs/docs/spec.md

 Removes a node from the node-array internally

 **Parameters:**
-* _nodeIndex `uint`: the index of the node to be removed from the nodelist
+* _nodeIndex `uint`: the index of the node to be removed from the nodeList

 ### NodeRegistryLogic functions